sec-bit/ckb-zkp/README.md

 ## Build contracts

-Like Cargo, you can choose to build the contract in **dev** mode or **release** mode.
+You can choose to build the contract in **dev** mode or **release** mode like Cargo.
 The product under release mode is suitable for deployment with a reasonable size and execution consumption, and, `debug!` macro is disabled.
 Dev mode product allows you to use `debug!` macro to print logs in ckb log, but on the cost of larger binary size and execution cycles.
 The product resides in _./ckb-contracts/build/[release|debug]/universal_groth16_verifier_.

 ATTENTION:

 - all the `capsule` commands should be executed at the project root.
-- Users in mainland China can add the [tuna's mirror of crates.io](https://mirrors.tuna.tsinghua.edu.cn/help/crates.io-index.git/) in the file _./cargo/config_ for faster download of dependencies..
+- Users in mainland China can add the [tuna's mirror of crates.io](https://mirrors.tuna.tsinghua.edu.cn/help/crates.io-index.git/) in the file _./cargo/config_ for a faster download of dependencies.

 ```sh
 # At ckb-contracts directory.